mongodb/mongo-rust-driver/manual/src/reading.md

 # }
 ```

-A `Collection` can be parameterized with any type that implements the `Serialize` and `Deserialize` traits from the [`serde`](https://serde.rs/) crate.
-This includes but is not limited to just `Document`.
-The various methods that accept or return instances of the documents in the collection will accept/return instances of the generic parameter (e.g. [`Collection::insert_one`](https://docs.rs/mongodb/latest/mongodb/struct.Collection.html#method.insert_one) accepts it as an argument, [`Collection::find_one`](https://docs.rs/mongodb/latest/mongodb/struct.Collection.html#method.find_one) returns an `Option` of it).
-It is recommended to define types that model your data which you can parameterize your `Collection`s with instead of `Document`, since doing so eliminates a lot of boilerplate deserialization code and is often more performant.
+A `Collection` can be parameterized with a type for the documents in the collection; this includes but is not limited to just `Document`.
+The various methods that accept instances of the documents (e.g. [`Collection::insert_one`](https://docs.rs/mongodb/latest/mongodb/struct.Collection.html#method.insert_one)) require that it implement the `Serialize` trait from the [`serde`](http://serde.rs/) crate.
+Similarly, the methods that return instances (e.g. [`Collection::find_one`](https://docs.rs/mongodb/latest/mongodb/struct.Collection.html#method.find_one)) require that it implement `Deserialize`.

+`Document` implements both and can always be used as the type parameter.
+However, it is recommended to define types that model your data which you can parameterize your `Collection`s with instead, since doing so eliminates a lot of boilerplate deserialization code and is often more performant.

 ```rust,no_run
 # extern crate mongodb;